shervinsahba/sahba-phd/content/posts/20220901-personal-website.md

 # Theming

 The theming is based off the lovely [monochrome theme](go.io/themes/hugo-theme-monochrome/) by You-Kai Zheng, and I've added some of my own CSS, icons, and shortcodes.
 Icon glyphs have been taken from [feathericons](https://feathericons.com/) and [academicons](https://github.com/jpswalsh/academicons).
-The original theme just used a couple feather icons, but I added more.
-Personally, I'm more used to Nerd Fonts glyphs, which I use extensively on my Linux theming, so I might switch to those in the future.
+I'm more used to Nerd Fonts glyphs, which I use extensively on my Linux theming, so I might switch to those in the future.

 # Source code

-You can grab the code for this page [on github](https://github.com/shervinsahba/hugo-sherv).
+You can grab the code for this page [on github](https://github.com/shervinsahba/sahba-phd).
 As always, it's a work in progress.